fastify/fastify/docs/Migration-Guide-V3.md

 # V3 Migration Guide

-This guide is aimed to help migration from Fastify v2 to v3.
+This guide is intended to help with migration from Fastify v2 to v3.

-Before beginning please ensure that any deprecation warnings from v2 are fixed as we have removed all deprecated features and they will no longer work after upgrading. ([#1750](https://github.com/fastify/fastify/pull/1750))
+Before beginning please ensure that any deprecation warnings from v2 are fixed.
+All v2 deprecations have been removed and they will no longer work after upgrading. ([#1750](https://github.com/fastify/fastify/pull/1750))

 ## Breaking changes

 ### Changed middleware support ([#2014](https://github.com/fastify/fastify/pull/2014))

-From Fastify v3, middleware support does not come out of the box with the framework itself.
+From Fastify v3, middleware support does not come out-of-the-box with the framework itself.

 If you use Express middleware in your application, please install and register